sandokim/DeeplearningKnowledge/Attention_Dilation_U-Net.md

 ![image](https://user-images.githubusercontent.com/74639652/128439684-66e9775d-7dc3-436f-bb8a-5aadd52681c3.png)

 Information extracted from coarse scale is used in gating to disambiguate irrelevant and noisy responses in input feature-maps.
 For instance, ***in the U-Net architecture, gating is performed on skip connections right before the concatenation to merge only relevant activations.***
+***Additionally, AGs filter the neuron activations during the forward pass as well as during the backward pass.
+Gradients originating from background regions are down weighted during the backward pass.
+This allows model parameters in shallower layers to be updated mostly based on spatial regions that are relevant to a given task.***